domoticz/domoticz/scripts/dzVents/documentation/README.md

  - **function**: A function returning `true` or `false`.
 The function will receive the domoticz object with all the information about you domoticz instance: `active = function(domoticz) .... end`.
 So for example you could check for a Domoticz variable or switch and prevent the script from being executed. **However, be aware that for *every script* in your scripts folder, this active function will be called, every cycle!!
 So, it is better to put all your logic in the execute function instead of in the active function.**

 ### on = { ... }
 The on-section holds all the events/triggers that are monitored by dzVents.
-If any of the events or triggers matches with the current event then the execute part of the script is executed.
+If any of the events or triggers matches with the current event coming from Domoticz then the `execute` part of the script is executed.
 The on-section has four kinds of subsections that *can all be used simultaneously!* :

  - **devices = { ...}**: this is a list of devices.
 Each device can be:
 	 -  The name of your device between string quotes. **You can use the asterisk (\*) wild-card here e.g. `PIR_*` or `*_PIR`**.
 E.g.: `devices = { 'myDevice', 'anotherDevice', 123, 'pir*' }`
-	 - The index of your device (the name may change, the index will usually stay the same),
+	 - The index of your device (the name may change, the index will usually stay the same, the index can be found in the devices section in Domoticz),
 	 - The name/id of your device followed by a time constraint (similar to what you can do):
 		 - `['myDevice']  = { 'at 15:*', 'at 22:** on sat, sun' }` The script will be executed if `myDevice` was changed and it is either between 15:00 and 16:00 or between 22:00 and 23:00 in the weekend.
  - **timer = { ... }**: a list of time triggers like `every minute` or `at 17:*`.
 See [below](#timer_trigger_options).